tentone/tello-ros2/README.md

 - The vocabulary file can be obtained from the ORB_SLAM2 repository ( `ORB_SLAM2/Vocabulary/ORBvoc.txt`).
 - Sample configuration files can be found inside the package at `orbslam2/src/monocular/config.yaml` for monocular SLAM.

-### Install

-- To install the driver download the code from git, install dependencies using the `script/install.sh` script.
-- After all dependencies are installed build the code and and install using `colcon` as usual.